Speaking My Mind

 I had been wandering the neighborhood for days when I saw Aussie and Bella in their living room window, so I hung out there.

-The animal control lady had been called and came out to see if I had a chip ID with her machine, and Dad told her that he wanted to name me Chance.
+The animal control officer had been called and came out to see if I had a microchip ID with her machine.
+Dad told her that he wanted to name me Chance, but if I didn't, it was okay.
 His reason is that if no one claimed me, "I want to give him a second chance!"
-So that is how I got the name Chance!
+So, that is how I got the name Chance!

 The Animal Welfare League checked me out and kept me for sixteen

-days until I was allowed to be adopted.
-Good evening.
+days, for shots, neutering, and putting in the microchip ID until I was allowed to be adopted.
+Good evening...

-Lastly, moving on to who they are, our crew...
+Lastly, let's move on to who we are, our crew...

 We never discovered the girl's name; Mom liked Aussie, too.
 Since then, we have found that it is a ubiquitous name, but it is still just right for me!
 My parents think that I am uncommon, even unique!
 I do like that.